valentynkt/BackendGarden/content/notes/Relational Databases.md

     - **DML (Data Manipulation Language)**: Commands like `SELECT`, `INSERT`, `UPDATE`, `DELETE` used to handle data within tables.
     - **DCL (Data Control Language)**: Commands like `GRANT` and `REVOKE` used to define access controls.
 - **[[ACID Properties]]**: Ensure the accuracy and integrity of data through constraints, and manage multiple database actions with transactions that are atomic, consistent, isolated, and durable (ACID).

+## Usefull Topics

+- **[[Data Integrity and Transactions]]**: Ensure the accuracy and integrity of data through constraints, and manage multiple database actions with transactions that are atomic, consistent, isolated, and durable ([[ACID Properties|ACID]]).
+- [[Data Normalization]] - Data normalization is a design approach used to reduce redundancy and improve data integrity by organizing fields and table relationships in databases.
+- **[[Indexing and Query Performance]]**: Strategies for optimizing data retrieval and database performance.

 ## Summary